shah-zeb-naveed/data-structures-and-algorithms/README.md

         - If > k, just reduce the domain by (high > mid)
         - Caution: squared distances will skew datapoints resulting in uneven partitioning
     - Use QuickSelect to further optimize by doing inplace selection of k elements

-- Bucket Sort:
+## Bucket Sort:
 - Floating:
   - Create n buckets.
 Determine bucket index by multiplying number by n.
 - Integer
   - Range = max – min / n e.g. max = 10, min = 0, n = 5 then range = 2
   - Create n buckets based on calculated range – (12,34,56,78,9-10)
   - BucketIndex = ( arr[i] - min ) / range
     - If arr[i] = 10, index = 10 – 0 ) / 2 = 5
     - Remember to test for last element (max).
 Might just be easy to dump into the last bucket.
 - When/if array is sorted, leverage binary search
 - When guess work to optimize something and converge to a solution -- binary search
-  - Counting sort can not be applied to floating as we use keys as index in counting sort. if keys are floating point numbers so use bucket

-**Clarifications to ask the interviewer / small talk:**
-  - Is the input sorted?
-  - Duplicates allowed in the binary tree?
-  - Single linked list or doubly linked list?
-  - Do I need to implement classes?
-  - Subsequence will be contiguous or just a subset?
-  - Is it safe to assume that the input can be modified?
-  - Example: What should we return when needle is an empty string?
-This is a great question to ask during an interview
-  - What if input list has 0 or 1 elements only?
-  - Can elements be negative
-    - Medium:
-    - Should this be done be in place?
-(No additional memory)
-    - Can we make any assumptions about the input?
-    - **Do we care more about performance or saving memory?**
-      - **Too often, candidates make assumptions about the problem (i.e., all integers are positive, arrays are not empty, all input is safe) … big red flag.**
-  - **You should always discuss the possibility of overwriting the input with your interviewer and clarify what kind of environment your algorithm is expected to run in.
-Sometimes they won't care, sometimes they'll state it has to run in a multithreaded environment, or sometimes they'll have a particular preference as it impacts what they're trying to see from you.**
-  - Is the tree balanced?
-Complete?
-Binary?
+## Counting sort
+- can not be applied to floating as we use keys as index in counting sort. if keys are floating point numbers so use bucket

+# Searching:
+  - Binary Search implementations can be tricky:
+    - Check if you wanna include mid point for next search space or not and in what cases?
+      - Can mid be a potential answer but you still wanna continue search until you narrow down to 2 or 1 options?
+    - When does the while loop end
+      - Searching for something?
+Might wanna check for single element
+      - May not wanna execute when low == high if the low or high is the answer
+      - Dry run and test if the while loop is infinite by testing for an array of size 2
+    - It's not necessary that the mid point will always be the answer
+    - I think if low = mid, then check for last two remaining examples.
+I think eventually it might lead to infinite loop.
+      - Simple way is to break out and compare two values separately
+  - While implementing recursion such as DFS:
+    - Sometimes it might help to have conditions checked in the base cases instead of doing checks before making recursive calls.
+That is, it will help reach the base case to return answer instead of complicated logic in the main body.

+# Common Problems
+- Plot graphs in problems similar to stocks/heights.
+- Elements sum to k:
+  - Determine if negative elements / sorting order
+  - Start with brute force
+  - Optimize by either adding a cum sum or just maintaining a single variable and reusing it (subtracting / resetting to 0)
+  - Use equation to check value in hashmap (optimal)
+- Floyd's algorithm to detect cycles in linked lists (the rabbit turtle thing).
+If there's a cycle, the rabbit and turtle will meet at some point other than starting point.
+- Anagrams: Make sure to try to use frequency in array (Better to use array than hashmap as letters are limited)
+- To check if prime, don't need to check divisors till n.
+  - n/2 > because there is no integer after n/2 that will multiply by 2 (the smallest partner someone can get) that will not cross n.
+    - In other words, 2 is the smallest factor possible
+    - After n/2, all the 2  other_factor would obviously cross n
+  - sqrt(n) > because if see closer, e.g. 16 has 4 sqrt.
+4 x 4.
+This means that although it may have factors above 4 (indeed it does, 8) but those factors above will ALWAYS need values less than sqrt(n).
+Thus, if a number is not a prime, we should be able to detect it by dividing until sqrt(n) inclusive.
+  - claim # 1: for sqrt(n) + 1 and onwards, all the composites until n will be covered by the primes below sqrt(n).**
+    - he Sieve of Eratosthenes code on Wikipedia is intended to generate a list of all primes up to n. if k ≤ n is not prime, so we have two factors a, b.
+We can't have a, b both larger than n−−√, as then k=ab would be larger than n.
+Thus in order to show that k is prime, we only need to check that it is not divisible by a number up to n−−√.
+Equivalently (and this is the key insight in the Sieve) we only need to check that it is not divisible by a prime up to n−−√.
+  - claim # 2: for a prime number p, smaller prime numbers will have marked composites until p  p
+    - **25 already crossed 10 so 52 not needed.
+35 already crossed 15 so 53 not needed...
+- Parenthesis:
+  - If only same time of bracket, no need to use stack.
+If at anytime balance < 0, return False or if final balance is positive.
+  - If single type bracket, mostly stack is not required.
+Try multiple examples to see if balance can be used.
+Try multiple ways:
+    - Count whenever balance goes negative
+    - Combine with end balance
+  - stack / calculate balance (1 for closing/-1 for opening / max size of stack
+  - If balance can solve the problem, no need to create additional stack
+- Fast Power Algorithm: Log(N)
+- When trying to identify elements in decreasing or increasing order: Monotonic stack
+- Diagonals:
+  - It turns out two coordinates are on the same diagonal if and only if r1 - c1 == r2 - c2.
+    - Or the plus ones
+  - This leads to the following idea: remember the value of that diagonal as groups[r-c]
+- Intervals:
+  - Sometimes you don't have to look at overlaps.
+There are other ways to look at the problem e.g. instead of finding overlap and then subtracting to get duration of intervals, just keep on accumulating the duration over time.
+  - Think of keep a track of latest timestamp or event date.
+  - However, like all in-place algorithms, overwriting the input can cause problems.
+Here are a couple of possible scenarios you need to consider.
+  - That the algorithm is running in a  multithreaded environment, and it does not have exclusive access to the grid.
+Other threads might need to read the grid too, and might not expect it to be modified.
+  - That there is only a single thread or the algorithm has exclusive access to the grid while running, but the grid might need to be reused later or by another thread once the lock has been released.
+- Prefix Sums:
+  - Always consider using prefix sums to optimize calculations.
+- Interval Overlap:
+  - Two intervals overlap if a[0] <= b[1] and b[0] <= a[1].
+- Connected Components
+  - Whenever we must work with a set of elements (emails) that are connected (belong to the same user), we should always consider visualizing our input as a graph.
+In this problem, converting the input into a graph will facilitate the process of merging two accounts.
+  - Any problem that involves merging connected components (accounts) is a natural fit for DFS or the Disjoint Set Union (DSU) data structure.
+  - *Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.*
+  - If you're aiming to merge or combine elements, consider using connected components algorithms.

 # Time and Space Complexity Analysis

   - Beware: even if using an array or hashmap or set, if the size is gonna remain constant with respect to input size than we don't count it in space complexity.

-## When analyzing complexity, consider factors like:
   - Maximum input lengths (for worst-case scenarios)
   - String lengths when dealing with strings
--
+  - Remember recursive calls mean more space.
+  - If a problem involves multiple queries, just quote for a single query/iteration.
+  - Keep variables as separate as possible.
+    - For example, keep edges E and vertices V separate.
+    - At the end, may simplify by combining them (approximating them for worst case).

 ## Average Case vs. Amortized Analysis
 - Average case analysis makes assumptions about the input that may not be met in certain cases.
 Therefore, if your input is not random, in the worst case the actual performance of an algorithm may be much slower than the average case.
   - Amortized analysis makes no such assumptions, but it considers the total performance of a sequence of operations instead of just one operation.